Configuration guide for Video SEO

 Using Video SEO

-Video SEO Metabox Features and Settings
+Video SEO metabox/sidebar features and settings

-Video Thumbnail: This feature outputs a video thumbnail which Google will display in a Google Video Search.
+This feature outputs a video thumbnail which Google will display in a Google Video Search.
 It appears both as an item property for VideoObject and into the video sitemap.
 If you do not add a custom thumbnail, by default the plugin will use the still shot of the first frame of the video for the thumbnail.

 Note 1: You can add a specific video thumbnail by clicking on upload image.
 You can also add a link to an image that exists on another site.

-Video Duration: This features allows you to describe how long the video is.
+This features allows you to describe how long the video is.
 It is outputted as an item property for VideoObject schema and also into the video sitemap.
 If you do not add one, Video SEO will attempt to calculate it.

-Tags: This feature permits tags to be used to describe the video.
+This feature permits tags to be used to describe the video.
 It is outputted into the video sitemap.

 NOTE 1: The default fallback is the focus keyphrase.
 Meaning, if neither a video specific tag nor a post tag has been entered you may expect the focus keyphrase to be outputted into the tag field in the Video sitemap.